megalomega/RailMapTransformation-release/README.md

 - Painstakingly trace PDF lines with illustrator (Metro lines): some of the PDFs could be opened directly in illustrator but the path data usually won't be *"complete"*, nor were they *"clean"*, in at least both of those cases tracing saves time rather than having to deal with bad data

- - *"complete"* case: the line data in incomplete usually when a train line forks, there wasn't two overlapped line in the PDF file, just one line representing the main branch, and a small line representing the secondary branch
+ - *"complete"* case: the line data is incomplete usually when a train line forks, there weren't two continuous overlapped lines present in the PDF file, just one long continuous line representing the main branch, and a small line representing the secondary branch

  - *"clean"* case: line data wasn't clean in the case of lines that had a white dash in between

-- Using the original PDF as reference, manually draw an ellipse at each station point on the Metro lines in illustrator (point mapping), this includes marking points the closest to each other for each line in the case of shared stations
+- Using the original PDF as reference, manually draw an ellipse at each station point on the Metro lines in illustrator (point mapping)

 - Process GTFS points data into lines (True Geo lines)

 - At this point, SVG should be the underlying technology used

-- Generate the mapping between the Metro lines and the True Geo lines by "sampling" the Metro lines based on the points mapping (the ellipses are converted to x/y coordinates and translated as a percentage as the metro map)
+- Generate the mapping between the Metro lines and the True Geo lines by "sampling" the Metro lines based on the points mapping (the ellipses are converted to x/y coordinates and translated as a percentage on their corresponding Metro lines)

-- e.g. If there's 3 GTFS entries between Station A and Station B, Station A is at 40% of the Metro line and Station B is at 50% of the Metro line.
-Then "sample" the Metro line as a point at 40% (for Station A), 42.5%, 45%, 47.5%, and finally at 50% for Station B (keeping it continuous throughout the entire dataset, there's no need to draw Station B in this iteration as there'll be at least a Station C - the "100%" terminus or another station - afterwards)
+- e.g. If there's 3 GTFS entries between Station D and Station E, Station D is at 40% of the Metro line and Station E is at 50% of the Metro line.
+Then "sample" the Metro line as a point at 40% (for Station D), 42.5%, 45%, 47.5%, and finally at 50% for Station E (keeping it continuous throughout the entire dataset, there's no need to draw Station E in this iteration as there'll be at least a Station Z - the "100%" terminus or another station - afterwards)

 ```js
 const svg = document.createElementNS('http://www.w3.org/2000/svg', "svg");